Marla Mallett: Textiles and Tribal Oriental Rugs

 Laotian Brocades

-Contemporary silk weavings from northern Laos with traditional motifs and materials.
+Contemporary silk weavings from northern Laos made with traditional motifs and materials.

 Coptic Textile Fragments